Predict A/B test results using ancient Indian astrology

 Get early access to parrot-powered A/B test prediction

-We’re actively trying to scale the pilot with an eventual goal for making it available for all businesses in the world via simple user interface inside VWO or via an API.
-The main challenge is in finding enough parrots and making sure we’re doing this ethically.
+We’re actively trying to scale the pilot with the eventual goal of making it available for all businesses in the world via a simple user interface inside VWO or via an API.
+The main challenge is finding enough parrots and making sure we’re doing this ethically.
 Once we do that, any business in the world will be able to rapidly converge on optimal user interface without the need to do any A/B testing.

 We have some slots for people who want early access to this technology.
 If you want to give it a shot, email us here: aprilfools@vwo.com.